TheTarquin/samesame/README.md

 * Create a special "discrete mode" that emphasizes characters with minimal visual difference in most contexts.
 * Handle multiline input
 * Figure out style guide and how best to enforce in pull requests
+* Add code to use free opt as input string

 Options: